Jill Duggar Has Some Exciting News To Share With Fans

 Jill Duggar shared some exciting news with fans that may not have been exactly what was expected.
-When she took to social media to declare that she and husband, Derick Dillard, had news to share, many assumed that they would be announcing another pregnancy.
-However, that isn’t it at all.
+When she took to social media to declare that she and husband Derick Dillard had news to share, many assumed that they would be announcing another pregnancy.
+However, that wasn’t it at all.
 They are instead moving.

 The Dillard’s move isn’t as big as Jinger and Jeremy’s, who are moving to Los Angeles this summer.
-According to the Dillard family blog that they posted on Thursday, Jill and Derick are moving to Lowell, Arkansas, which they say is closer to their family.
+According to a Thursday post on the Dillard family blog, Jill and Derick are moving to Lowell, Arkansas, which they say is closer to their family.
 Now they will be only about 20 minutes from Jim Bob and Michelle, and the rest of Jill’s younger siblings.
 Not only that, but the house they will be living in is brand new.
 They just finished building their new home and will be moving in pretty quick.

 They started out their blog message explaining how busy life has been.
 Then they go on to share their news.